 Canned beer outsold bottled beer for the first time in the U.S.

 President Jimmy Carter’s brother introduced his Billy Beer.

 •The U.S. legalized home brewing of beer for the first time since before National Prohibition began in 1920.
 Up to 200 gallons per household could be produced tax-free.
 But individual states and localities could make it illegal.

 •The American Homebrewers Association was formed.
 This reflected the growing popularity of home brewing.
 It’s one of the major trends in the history of beer in the 20th century.

 First Great American Beer Festival (GABF) was held in Colorado.
 It’s now the oldest and largest beer tasting and competition in the U.S.

 •The first legal brew pub in the U.S. opened.
 A brew pub sells its beer and food.
 Doing so had been illegal since 1920.
 Another milestone of beer in the 20th century.

 •Budweiser introduced Bud Light beer

-•At the beginning of the year, 51 brewing concerns are operated a total of 80 breweries.
-This is the low point for U.S. breweries in the 20th century.
+•At the beginning of the year, 51 brewing concerns were operated a total of 80 breweries.
+This was the low point for U.S. breweries in the 20th century.

 •The largest six breweries (Anheuser-Busch, Miller, Heileman, Stroh, Coors, and Pabst) brewed 92% of U. S. beer production.